Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   To [receive and handle incoming commands](#receive_custom_commands) in the server, use the `addCommandListener()` method.

+- Setting age rating for currently playing media

+  You can [set age rating for currently playing media](#setting_age_rating) by using updatePlaybackAgeRating() server method.

 ## Prerequisites

 To use the Media Controller API (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html) and [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html) applications), the application has to request permission by adding the following privileges to the `config.xml` file: